I'm a Writer, Not a Fighter: Promotion and release

 Over half a year before the album's release, "Get Down" was released as a single by MAM Records; in March 1973, it became O'Sullivan's second and final number one hit on the UK Singles Chart, while also reaching number 7 on the US Billboard Hot 100.
 O'Sullivan's profile was high throughout 1973, aided not just by record sales but also by tours and television appearances.
 It was also the first year he toured internationally, picking up his concert schedule again in late spring; after touring the UK and Europe in May and the first half of June, he played several shows in Ireland.
 He fainted at the end of the final show, and rested for a while in Rhodesia, before touring the United States over six weeks, backed by a 22-piece orchestra.
 He made his New York City debut at the Avery Fisher Hall in early October, where he played some of the songs from the upcoming album to positive audience reception.

 O'Sullivan announced in June that, after the completion of the American tour, he would change his image to coincide with the album's rock influences, reinventing himself to play "really tough rock".
 He was inspired by Robert Plant of Led Zeppelin and Ian Gillan of Deep Purple, who he felt could "hold a wild show flogging themselves as much as their fans whereas I always had to sit at the piano well-behaved."
 His stylistic change included wearing "fashionable suits" instead of "coloured sweaters."
-To launch the promotion of I'm a Writer, Not a Fighter, the label released "Ooh Baby" as a single, a song which fit into the "funk-flected" trend of the era that also included T. Rex's "Teenage Dream" (1974) and Elton John's "Bennie and the Jets" (1974).
+To launch the promotion of I'm a Writer, Not a Fighter, the label released the single "Ooh Baby", a song which fitted into the "funk-flected" trend of the era that also included T. Rex's "Teenage Dream" (1974) and Elton John's "Bennie and the Jets" (1974).
 The song alienated O'Sullivan's fan base, and in September, it became the singer's first single to miss the top ten of the UK Singles Chart since his first top ten hit two years earlier, instead peaking at number 18.
 It also reached number 25 on the US Billboard Hot 100.
+O'Sullivan and Mills also convinced Muhammad Ali to partake in photoshoots to promote the album featuring O'Sullivan and Ali at his training camp in Dear Lake, Pennsylvania, where the two also sparred recreationally.